Fall 2022 Financial Aid

 If you have already been offered financial aid but need additional funds, please visit Additional Financial Aid Options.

 Read the PAWS Financial Aid Tutorial for help reviewing your PAWS account including “To Do Items and Accepting Aid.”
 If you haven’t applied for aid, it isn’t too late.
 Apply online as soon as possible at https://fafsa.gov.
-If you don’t have any anticipated aid, you must make the $100 minimum payment in order to participate in the installment plan and avoid possible late fees.
-Please note: If you are a first-year student who paid the New Student Confirmation Deposit for Fall 2021, you have satisfied the $100 payment requirement.
+If you don’t have any anticipated aid, you should pay the amount due in full or sign up for the UWM Payment Plan.

-Financial aid disbursement begins Monday, August 23, ten days before classes begin.
+Financial aid disbursement begins Saturday, August 27, ten days before classes begin.
 You should be able to see disbursed aid posted on your PAWS account that afternoon.
-The Financial Aid Office will send you an email either confirming your aid has been disbursed or explaining why it has not.
-E-mails will be sent in July and August to those whose accounts show they may experience a delay in their disbursement.
+The Financial Aid Office will send you an email the following week either confirming your aid has been disbursed or explaining why it has not.
+Emails will also be sent in July and August to those whose accounts show they may experience a delay in their disbursement.

-The easiest way to verify your funds have been disbursed is by checking your PAWS account after August 23 and read any email sent to your UWM account.
+The easiest way to verify your funds have been disbursed is by checking your PAWS account after August 27 and read emails sent to your UWM account.

 If your aid is more than your charges, the excess will be sent to you to use for your other educational expenses.
 Sign up for Direct Deposit of your Refund in order to receive your excess funds as quickly as possible.
 If you do not sign up for direct deposit, the extra (excess cash check) is sent to your PAWS mailing address from the Bursar Office in the form of a check.
 If you are expecting a check, please make sure that your mailing address on PAWS is correct.
-The Bursar Office will begin mailing these on Tuesday, August 24.
-They are unable to hold checks for pickup.
-If you have questions on your excess cash check, after allowing for postal delivery times, any questions should be directed to the Bursar Office.
+The Bursar Office will begin mailing these on Tuesday, August 30.
+Excess checks can not be held for pickup.
+If you have questions about your excess cash check, after allowing for postal delivery times, contact the Bursar Office.